MercantecData/portfolio-Jenssile/Computertechnology-Project/database/README.md

 this is where you can find the code that i have used to create the database and tables.

+> The sql file called accounting is the export of the database.

 ## Setup of databases code

 ~~~~mysql